alanabianca/sqlalchemy-challenge/README.md

     Returns a list of the minimum, average, and maximum temperatures for the range between the given start date and the end date

 *Code written by Alana Castellano
+*Assistance given by AskBCS Tutors for Dynamic routes API call